 Ergonomic tilting keyboard tray: The Patriot features the same tilting keyboard tray that we loved about the original model.
 A surprisingly rare feature among competitors, the tilting keyboard tray helps to eliminate wrist strain while typing, allowing your hands to reach a more neutral angle.

 Superior Stability: The ZipLift+ is the most stable converter we’ve ever tested, and the Patriot holds the same honor.
 Most converters are stable at lower height ranges, but get shaky towards the top.
 This isn’t the case with the ZipLift series, which allows even users up to 6-foot-7 tall to type comfortably.

 What do we wish it had?

-As of right now the ZipLift Patriot is only available in three colors —light maple, clove mahogany and hayward cherry—though we are told more colors are coming soon (over 100 additional colors are available now, but only for bulk corporate orders).
-In single-order quantities only the 35" version of the ZipLift is being offered for online purchase.
-For bulk purchases the 42" ZipLift HD version is available, as well as the new ZipLift 42" Corner version.
+As of right now the ZipLift Patriot is only available in two colors — light maple and hayward cherry — (over 100 additional colors are available now, but only for bulk corporate orders).
+In single-order quantities only the 35″ version of the ZipLift is being offered for online purchase.
+For bulk purchases the 42″ ZipLift HD version is available, as well as the new ZipLift 42″ Corner version.